Haggis: A fine Northumbrian Dish?

 The Haggis and Burns Night

 Burns Night is a celebration of Poet, Robbie Burns.
 Know as 'Burn's Supper', these feasts are held on the poet’s birthday, 25th January.
-A Burn's Supper traditionally consists of; Haggis, Scotch Whiskey and readings of Burns’ poetry.
+A Burn's Supper traditionally consists of; Haggis, Scotch Whisky and readings of Burns’ poetry.
 He famously wrote: “Address to a Haggis” which names the Haggis as “Great chieftain o’ the puddin-race!”